 gg <- gg + theme_plain()

+print(gg)

+1) zworld <- latlong2map(data.frame(x=za$long, y=za$lat), "world") – generates this error message:

+Error in !unlist(lapply(obj, is.numeric)) : invalid argument type

+Because of this error I can’t test the code in YELLOW above or below, or validate Figure 5.4

+2) function theme_plane() is defined below on p 7, but should be included above.
+Otherwise it will generate an error, or at least I think it will.

-print(gg)Figure 5.4 Choropleth of ZeroAccess Infections [FILENAME 793725c05f004]
+Figure 5.4 Choropleth of ZeroAccess Infections [FILENAME 793725c05f004]

 Voila!
 We have a rather good-looking (some might say, “spiffy”) map and it looks like the U.S. has the market cornered on ZeroAccess infections.
 There would be no way we could learn that from the points in figure 5.3.
 Though it is very difficult to tell the specific quantity by color density (we’ll cover that in Chapter 6), all we can tell from this type of map is that the U.S. has more infections.
 To learn just how much more, we can look into the data for a moment to see the proportion of infections in the U.S by examining the wct variable we created above.